 Do Visit Whakarewarewa; Explore Green Lake and Blue Lake Accommodation Lake Okareka Campground (recommended)

 Do Visit Wai-O-Tapu Thermal Wonderland (am) Drive from ROTORUA to TONGARIRO NATIONAL PARK Do Explore Huka Falls en route Accommodation Tongariro Holiday Park

 Do Complete the Tongariri Alpine Crossing Accommodation Tongariro Holiday Park

 Drive from TONGARIRO NATIONAL PARK to NAPIER Do Explore Taupo en route; explore Napier late afternoon/evening Accommodation Kennedy Park Resort

 Drive from NAPIER to CAPE PALLISER Do Explore Castlepoint en route Accommodation Ngawi Camping Area

 Do Explore Cape Palliser Drive from CAPE PALLISER to WELLINGTON Do Finish with a craft beer or two in Wellington!

 Visit our New Zealand page for further posts on the country and information on where we stayed.

 What did you think?
 Have you been to New Zealand’s North Island?
+Maybe you’ve had the chance to enjoy your own Auckland to Wellington road trip?
 Or perhaps you’re thinking of visiting there in the near future?
 Either way, we’d love to hear from you so please add your comments below.